smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Profiling/readme.md

  # Data Profiling

 When working with datasets, it's important to have a quick and easy way to understand the structure and quality of the data.
 One important aspect of this is identifying missing or NULL values in the dataset.

-To address these issues, I created a data profiling script that allows me to quickly and easily identify the number of NULL or empty string values in a given column (among other things).
+To address these issues, I created a data profiling script that allows me to identify the number of NULL or empty string values quickly and easily in each column (among other things).
 This script is designed to be simple and easy to use, allowing me to quickly get a sense of the quality of the data and identify any areas that may require further cleaning or processing.

 ## Overview